BALMUKHANOV TIMUR SAIMOVICH (1956 – 2016)

 Doctor of Biological Sciences

-Balmukhanov T.S. was born in the family of a prominent scientist, founder of Kazakhstan Oncology, Professor, Doctor of medical Sciences, academician Saim Baluanovich Balmukhanov.
-His main works were devoted to tissue radiosensitivity and methods of its change, he discovered the phenomenon of acquired radioresistance of the tumor.
-More than half a century, Saim Baluanovich devoted to the study of the consequences of nuclear tests on the health of the population and the environment of the areas adjacent to the Semipalatinsk nuclear test site.
-Not coincidentally, the main direction of research Timur Saimovich – the study of molecular mechanisms of action of different radiations on biological macromolecules.
+Balmukhanov Timur Saimovich was born in the family of a distinguished scientist, founder of Kazakhstan oncology, professor, doctor of medical sciences, academician – Saim Baluanovich Balmukhanov whose main works were devoted to tissue radiosensitivity and methods of its change, he discovered the phenomenon of acquired radioresistance of the tumor.
+Saim Baluanovich more than half a century, devoted to the study of the consequences of nuclear tests on the health of the population and the environment of the areas adjacent to the Semipalatinsk nuclear test site.
+Not coincidentally, the main research direction of Timur Saimovich is the study of molecular mechanisms of action of different radiations on biological macromolecules.

-Timur Balmukhanov was born on March 24, 1956 in Alma-Ata.
-After graduating from high school in 1973, he entered the faculty of biology at the M. Lomonosov Moscow state University, which he graduated in 1978.
-In the same year Timur Saimovich was employed in the Institute of botany, Academy of Sciences of the Kazakh SSR and on secondment to the Institute of molecular biology of the USSR Academy of Sciences.
+Timur Balmukhanov was born on March 24, 1956 in Alma-Ata city.
+He graduated from the faculty of biology at the M. Lomonosov Moscow State University (1978).
+He started his work at the Institute of Botany, Academy of Sciences of the Kazakh SSR and was sent for internship to the Institute of Molecular Biology of the USSR Academy of Sciences.

-In 1982, Balmukhanov T.S. defended his thesis “Mechanisms of inactivation and repair of UV-irradiated plasmids E.coli” under the guidance of doctor of biological sciences Zavilgelsky G.B.
+In 1982 Timur Balmukhanov defended his thesis “Mechanisms of inactivation and repair of UV-irradiated plasmids E.coli” under the guidance of doctor of biological sciences Genadiy Borisovich Zavilgelsky.
 It was shown that the system dereplication reparations UVR restores DNA plasmids and phages intensively in 2-3 times in comparison with bacterial DNA.
 Repair of bacterial DNA was carried out mainly in the postreplicative REC system.
 The result of these studies is the first established phenomenon of the appearance in DNA of bacterial plasmids lethal damage caused by the action of high-intensity laser UV radiation (above 1011w/m2).
 As a result of irradiation, single – and double-strand breaks in DNA were formed.

-After defending his thesis, Timur Saimovich worked in all-Union cardiological center, Academy of medical Sciences of the USSR, where he mastered methods of enzyme immunoassay and post-fusional technology.
+After defending his thesis, Timur Saimovich worked in all-Union Cardiological Center, Academy of medical sciences of the USSR, where he had been learning the methods of enzyme immunoassay and post-fusional technology.

-In 1988, Balmukhanov T.S. was accepted to the position of senior researcher of the laboratory of biochemistry of alkaloids (since 1991, genome laboratory) of the M. Aitkhozhin Institute of Molecular Biology and Biochemistry, and from 1998 to 2009 to the Department of the group “human genome” and the organization of the laboratory of structural and functional genomics – as a leading researcher.
+In 1988 Timur Balmukhanov started to work at the laboratory of biochemistry of alkaloids (since 1991, genome laboratory) of the M. Aitkhozhin Institute of Molecular Biology and Biochemistry as a senior researcher, and from 1998 to 2009 he was a leading researcher of the Genome laboratory.

-Together with Timur Saimovich Balmukhanov and a Junior researcher Abay Erkenov developed a new method for extraction of DNA-polymerase-based single-stage moreover, the purification procedure of this enzyme.
+Timur Balmukhanov together with a Abay Erkenov (junior researcher) developed a new method for extraction of DNA-polymerase-based single-stage moreover, the purification procedure of this enzyme.
 DNA polymerase had activity greater than previously documented (more than 60 000 units act/mg).

-The results of these works were issued in the form of a doctoral dissertation “The effect of ultraviolet radiation and ionizing radiation on biological macromolecules and organisms”, which was defended by Balmukhanov at the dissertation Council D 09.17.04 at the Kazakh State Medical Academy (Astana city) in 2008.
+The results of these works were issued in the form of a doctoral dissertation “The effect of ultraviolet radiation and ionizing radiation on biological macromolecules and organisms”, which was defended by Balmukhanov at the Dissertation Council at the Kazakh State Medical Academy (Astana city) in 2008.

-From 2009 to 2016, T.S.
-Balmukhanov headed the laboratory of structural and functional genomics of the Institute.
+From 2009 to 2016, Timur Balmukhanov was a Head of the Laboratory of structural and functional genomics of the IMBB.

 - “Features of structural and functional organization and expression of cytokine genes and some suppressor factors in autoimmune and oncological diseases.
 Development of principles of their early diagnosis for treatment and prevention” – 2009-2011 years;